och0Sec/Security/README.md

 # Security
-Script that I have written over the last couple of years relating to information security.
+Scripts that I have written over the last couple of years relating to information security.
 # bpf.conf
 This file is for Security Onion and can be used as a template/example of how to properly filter out networkks or host that you do not wish to capture traffic on.
 # check_udp_port.py